The Question of ROI: Earned Media vs. Paid Media

 Start Your Media Strategy

 There is no guarantee that one type of content will have a higher ROI than another.
-Earned media and paid media may coexist in your media strategy, working in unison to expand your reach and drive traffic to your website.
-Ultimately, measuring the ROI of your marketing efforts demonstrates the value marketing has on your brand and showcases the many outlets through which you reach your audience — contact Paradigm to start building your content strategy.
+Earned media and paid media may coexist in your media strategy.
+Together, they work in unison to expand your reach and drive website traffic.
+Ultimately, measuring the ROI of your marketing efforts demonstrates the value marketing has on your brand.
+Beyond that, it showcases the many outlets through which you reach your audience.